prasannabhat38/events_etl/README.md

 The events should contain the following keys: id, created_at, user_email, ip, event_name and metadata.
 The metadata is specific to each event, and may contain anything.

 # Solution:
 The EventLogProcessor is the main class to process the ETL.
 The events logs are periodically uploaded to S3 and stored in a directory that follows a date format.
-The processor will fetch all the keys from the S3 bucket and events dir and pre processes it to see which are the new files to be processed.
-For this, it creates a 'run' directory containing a 'run_log' (e.g. run_log-2020-01-01.log) file and having all the S3_keys/files processed corresponding to the dated directory.
+The processor will fetch all the keys from the S3 bucket in events directory and pre processes it to check for any new files to be processed.
+For this, it creates a 'run' directory containing a 'run_log' (e.g. run_log-2020-01-01.log) file.
+The run log will be updated with all the S3_keys/files processed corresponding to the dated directory, so that in the subsequent runs or re-runs we don't have to process the same files.
+I have added an option for clear_prev_run which set to True, will ignore all the old runs and processes all files.

 Below are the processing steps:
 1. Read keys from S3 bucket for event logs